 Creating goals and rewards is a great way to increase your chances of successful budgeting.
 For example, you can set a goal to save a certain amount by spending less on extraneous expenses like unnecessary shopping or dining out.
-When you meet a savings goal, reward yourself — within reason — with a small purchase or a dinner out.
+You can even put what you save into a savings account and earn interest on your savings.
+When you meet your savings goal, reward yourself — within reason — with a small purchase or a dinner out.

 Here are some additional tips for creating a budget that will work for you and that you can live with:

 You may not be the only one that needs to be involved in your budgeting.
 You may need to consult with a spouse.
 You may also want to solicit the advice or a financial planner, or someone else whose opinion you value and trust.
 In any case, those who will have influence need to be involved from the beginning.

 When formulating your budget, start by taking stock of your annual expected revenue.
 If you have long-term investments, you may not want to take these into account, since they will likely not be a part of your spending resources in the near future.